Light Pollution Is Making the Night Sky Less Starry, According to New Study

 Published

-Pollution comes in many forms—including light.
-With a growing human population (the U.S. population has increased by 19.5 million since the 2010 Census)—comes more artificial light, a reality that is causing the night sky to brighten, making it harder for Earth's creatures to see the stars.
+since the 2010 Census)—comes more artificial light, a reality that is causing the night sky to brighten, making it harder for Earth's creatures to see the stars.

-According to a new study conducted by the Globe at Night project (operated by NOIRLab) and published in Science, visible stars have decreased significantly from 2011 to 2022 due to a 7 to 10% annual increase in sky brightness (aka skyglow).
+project (operated by NOIRLab) and published in Science, visible stars have decreased significantly from 2011 to 2022 due to a 7 to 10% annual increase in sky brightness (aka skyglow).

-"At this rate of change, a child born in a location where 250 stars were visible would be able to see only abound 100 by the time they turned 18," said Christopher Kyba, researcher and lead author of the paper, in a statement from NOIRLab.
+"At this rate of change, a child born in a location where 250 stars were visible would be able to see only abound 100 by the time they turned 18," said Christopher Kyba, researcher and lead author of the paper, in a statement from

 Light Pollution and Skyglow

-As of 2016, more than 80% of the world (and 99% of U.S. and European populations) was overlooked by light-polluted skies.
-And with changing light technology comes a verified increase in skyglow (a romantic name for something that is anything but), resulting in a faux twilight of our own making, changing the way we see the sky after sunset and threatening our "right to starlight."
+of the world (and 99% of U.S. and European populations) was overlooked by light-polluted skies.
+And with changing light technology comes a verified increase in skyglow (a romantic name for something that is anything but), resulting in a faux twilight of our own making, changing the way we see the sky after sunset and

 Globe at Night used citizen scientists to collect its analysis (more than 50,000 observations in all), providing participants with a star map which they compared to the night sky at their given locations, the better to estimate naked eye limiting magnitude (NELM).
 This is a crucial dataset, as, according to the study, a rise in "background" radiance (skyglow) causes faraway or faint light points (stars) to disappear.

-Not only is a lightened night sky less visually appealing, it also impacts human health (affecting our sleep cycles and leading to increased anxiety) and wildlife behavior, shifting migration patterns, hunting interactions, and more.
+(affecting our sleep cycles and leading to increased anxiety) and wildlife behavior, shifting migration patterns, hunting interactions, and more.

 How Can We Protect the Night Sky?